Giovanni Bononcini’s oratorio San Nicola di Bari

 Preparing for performances of oratorios—musical dramas written about legendary sacred subject material—is more like preparing for a play or a musical than a concert.
 Each of the singers works in advance to understand the story as a whole and embody their character.
 Character development is partially a matter of personal taste on the part of the singer and partially something that is worked into a larger vision by the music and movement directors.

 The whole production is musical—sung in Italian with English translations in the program.
 The music is divided between arias (or songs) and movements of recitative (which sound more like musical speech).
 All the action happens in the recits, and reflections on those events take place during the arias—much like dialogue in a Broadway musical would be organized.

 We have an exciting cast for St. Nicholas: Christina Kay, soprano, is cast as St. Nicholas, and Madeline Healey, soprano, plays the role of Giovanna—St. Nicholas’s mother.
-Andrew Leslie Cooper, countertenor, appears as Clizio—a fellow student of St. Nicholas, and Steven Hrycelak, bass-baritone, is Epifanio—St. Nicholas’s father.
+Andrew Leslie Cooper, countertenor, appears as Clizio—a fellow student of St. Nicholas, and Steven Hrycelak, bass, is Epifanio—St. Nicholas’s father.